almazan/ews/datasets/README.md

-This folder should contains the datasets.
+This folder should contain the datasets.

 You can alternatively download the datasets used for our own experiments in the following [link](http://www.cvc.uab.es/~almazan/data/Datasets.zip)